This post may contain affiliate links. Please read our disclosure policy.

 - 1 Tbsp olive oil

-- 1/2 Tbsp salt or season to taste
+- 1/2 Tbsp sea salt or season to taste

 Instructions

-- In a food processor, blend the cooked chickpeas with the water and ice cubes until mostly uniform and incorporated.
+- In a food processor, blend the cooked chickpeas with the ice cubes until mostly uniform and incorporated.

-- Add the citric acid (or lemon juice) and salt and blend to incorporate them.
+- Add the lemon juice (or citric acid) and salt and blend to incorporate them.

-- Add the tahini (and any other optional additives, like garlic).
+- Add the tahini and garlic.
 Blend until you achieve a smooth and creamy texture.
 Pause the blending and scrape the sides a few times as needed.
-Blend until you achieve your desired consistency.
+Blend until you reach your desired consistency—if needed, add some of the water.

 Video